pedrocarvajal/automations-for-ai-for-programmers/workflows/laravel/refactor-enums.md

 - [ ] Add type hints to all method parameters
 - [ ] Add return types to all methods
 - [ ] Use `self` or `static` return types when appropriate
+- [ ] Add PHPDoc to all methods (description, parameters, return type, examples if needed)
+- [ ] Use `match` expressions instead of `switch` or `if/elseif` chains
+- [ ] Verify methods handle all enum cases (exhaustive match)
 - [ ] Run tests and verify all pass
 - [ ] **EXPLAIN** if no methods were needed (e.g., "Enum does not require additional methods")
 - [ ] **WAIT FOR USER CONFIRMATION** - Explicitly stop and wait for user approval before continuing

+**Common Issues to Check:**

+- Methods that don't relate to enum behavior
+- Missing type hints or return types
+- Missing PHPDoc on methods
+- Non-exhaustive match expressions
+- Methods that should be static but aren't (or vice versa)

 ### Phase 5: Documentation (PHPDoc)